 With differing densities, you can choose a breathable topper that can pull body heat away and provide a cooler place for you to rest.
 A ventilated design also works wonders at drawing heat away from the body.
 There are a number of materials that can help with temperature regulation, such as cooling gel memory foam or cotton wool.
 Some toppers feature gel beads in combination with fiberfill, while others integrate a cooling gel swirl.

 If heat is getting in the way of your sleep, you may want to consider a cooling gel memory foam mattress topper.
 PlushBeds’ cooling gel memory foam topper offers soothing medium-firm support and enhanced airflow that effectively draws heat away from the body.
-This topper is also hypoallergenic, anti-microbial, and mildew-resistant.
+This cooling mattress topper is also hypoallergenic, anti-microbial, and mildew-resistant.
 You can even opt for an organic cotton cover for added protection.

 As a natural fiber, wool provides breathable comfort and plush softness that wicks away moisture and can keep you cool and dry.
 Wool can also keep you warm during the cooler months.
 Wool is a great option for side sleepers and naturally inhibits the growth of mold and repels dust mites and other pesky allergens.
-PlushBeds’ handmade natural wool topper is a great choice.
+PlushBeds’ handmade natural wool mattress topper is a great choice.

 As with most anything you purchase, higher-quality materials are often longer lasting and can be more comfortable.
 Mattress toppers are no different, and there are a number of materials, such as latex and down alternatives, that can provide comfort for the long term.

 When thinking about comfort, a latex mattress topper may not be the first thing that comes to mind.
-And while you may think that all latex is synthetic, you can find high-quality natural latex, such as PlushBeds’ 100% natural latex topper.
+And while you may think that all latex is synthetic, you can find high-quality natural latex, such as PlushBeds’ latex mattress topper.
 It’s hypoallergenic, mildew and dust mite resistant, odor-free, and antimicrobial.

 A pure natural latex mattress topper offers durability, flexibility, and cushioning support for pressure points.
 A soft to medium firmness can offer an added layer of support for the shoulders, hips, and knees.
 A latex topper can also diminish the motion transfer of a sleep partner’s movement, keeping you sleeping soundly longer.
 And since it’s naturally sourced, you don’t need to worry about chemical smells and off-gassing.